Multi-Sandbox

 • the implementation to copy a chunk of bytes to the target location.

-Custom Feature Installation Overview
+Feature Installation Flow

-Custom Feature Installation Flow
+Feature Installation Flow

-Custom Feature Uninstallation Flow
+Feature Uninstallation Flow

-Custom Feature Uninstallation Flow
+Feature Uninstallation Flow

 Feature Persistency